Nordix/k8s-ipv6/README.md

     cd client-vm/
     DNS64NAT64=1 vagrant up

+We can create our cluster with the following command:

+     GOBGP=1 DNS64_IPV6=CC00::2 INSTALL_LOCAL_BUILD=1 K8S_VERSION=v1.13.0 IPV4=0 K8S=1 NWORKERS=1 ./start.sh

-We can create our cluster with the following command.
-CNI_ARGS contains kube-router specific options.
-Note that we are only using kube-router for pod-to-pod connectivity (--run-router=true).
-We also specify the address of the DNS translation server above (DNS64_IPV6=CC00::2).
+Note that we specify the address of the DNS translation server above with DNS64_IPV6=CC00::2.

+Custom kube-router configurations can be passed via CNI_ARGS.
+In the example below, we are only using kube-router for pod-to-pod connectivity (--run-router=true).

     CNI_ARGS="--v=3 --kubeconfig=/home/vagrant/.kube/config --run-firewall=false --run-service-proxy=false --run-router=true  --advertise-cluster-ip=true --routes-sync-period=10s" CNI=kube-router GOBGP=1 DNS64_IPV6=CC00::2 INSTALL_LOCAL_BUILD=1 K8S_VERSION=v1.13.0 IPV4=0 K8S=1 NWORKERS=1 ./start.sh

-Note that provisioning is a lot faster if you precompile the k8s binaries (INSTALL_LOCAL_BUILD=1).
+Provisioning is a lot faster if you precompile the k8s binaries (INSTALL_LOCAL_BUILD=1).
 See the section below on how to do build k8 localy.
 If we leave out INSTALL_LOCAL_BUILD binaies will be downloaded from the appropriate k8 release location.

 The following routes will be required on the host/laptop.
 Note that the assumption is that vm-01 is on vboxnet0 and k8s VMs are on vboxnet1.
 Addtionally, vm-01 is on the cc00:: subnet: